How to Anchor a Pontoon Boat Effectively and Safely

 Learning how to anchor a pontoon boat is an essential skill you need if you want to get the most from your pontoon experience.
 It is also a key safety skill you need as improper anchoring can lead to accidents.
 In this article I will show you how to anchor your boat quickly, securely and safely.

-How to anchor a pontoon boat effectively and safely
+How to anchor a pontoon boat effectively and safely in 6 simple steps

 There are only six simple steps involved in correctly anchoring a pontoon boat.